bodrick/awesome/TOPICS.md

 *   [oxsecurity/megalinter](https://github.com/oxsecurity/megalinter) - 🦙 Mega-Linter analyzes 50 languages, 22 formats, 21 tooling formats, excessive copy-pastes, spelling mistakes and security issues in your repository sources with a GitHub Action, other CI tools or locally.
 *   [kubesphere/kubesphere](https://github.com/kubesphere/kubesphere) - The container platform tailored for Kubernetes multi-cloud, datacenter, and edge management ⎈ 🖥 ☁️
 *   [bonigarcia/selenium-jupiter](https://github.com/bonigarcia/selenium-jupiter) - JUnit 5 extension for Selenium WebDriver

-## monitor

-*   [AnyStatus/AnyStatus](https://github.com/AnyStatus/AnyStatus) - A remote control for your CI/CD pipelines and more
-*   [winsiderss/systeminformer](https://github.com/winsiderss/systeminformer) - A free, powerful, multi-purpose tool that helps you monitor system resources, debug software and detect malware.
-Brought to you by Winsider Seminars & Solutions, Inc. @ http://www.windows-internals.com
-*   [emoacht/Monitorian](https://github.com/emoacht/Monitorian) - A Windows desktop tool to adjust the brightness of multiple monitors with ease
-*   [LibreHardwareMonitor/LibreHardwareMonitor](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor) - Libre Hardware Monitor, home of the fork of Open Hardware Monitor

 ## teamcity